top of page

 The Only Question That Matters

-Even in the most disparate categories and business models, all enterprises share an overarching critical need: how to provide a more valuable answer than their competitors to the one question that ultimately drives decision making for their target audiences.
+Even in the most disparate categories and business models, all enterprises share an overarching critical need: how to provide a more valuable answer than competitors to the one question that ultimately drives decision-making and action for target audiences.

 What’s in it for me?

-Obviously, when individuals and groups have many viable options, irrespective of their decision-making process, it always comes down to calculating relative win.
-And as straightforward and empowering as the notion of the most valuable win may be, identifying the “what’s in it for me” answer is almost always a hit or miss undertaking.
+When individuals and groups have multiple viable options, irrespective of their decision-making process, it always comes down to calculating relative win.
+And as straightforward and empowering the notion of most valuable win may be, identifying the necessary singleminded “what’s in it for me/us" is almost always a hit or miss undertaking.

-The good news is: there are always underlying dynamics which, when properly understood, can be used to create a framework for determining an organization’s most potent answer, a framework that, with exceptional discipline, clarity and precise articulation, provides a foolproof path to a more compelling and catalytic answer than that of their competitors.
+The good news: there are always underlying dynamics which, when properly understood, can be used to create a framework for determining an organization’s most potent answer; a map that, with exceptional discipline, clarity, and precise articulation, leads to a more compelling and catalytic answer than competitors'.

-Businesses today almost always operate in environments where their intended audiences have abundance of choice.
-And increasingly, an overabundance.
+Businesses today almost always operate in environments where intended audiences have abundance of choice.
+Increasingly, an overabundance.

-By identifying, articulating and seamlessly linking the most valuable-to-customers intangible benefits a product, service and organization can offer/deliver with its central tangible benefit, a structured, multidimensional and highly actionable map of the most compelling “what’s in it for them” answer emerges.
-This creates a lens through which to confidently and cohesively shape all elements that key audiences, external and internal, will encounter and experience – from product, service or program interfaces and use to aspects as seemingly ephemeral as how individuals feel about having made what they believe is a smart decision.
+By identifying, articulating, and seamlessly linking the most valuable-to-customers intangible wins that can be promised and delivered, with its central tangible one, a structured, multidimensional, and highly actionable guide to the most compelling “what’s in it for them” answer emerges.
+It creates a lens through which to confidently and cohesively shape all elements that key audiences, external and internal, will encounter and experience – from product, service, or program interfaces and use, to aspects as seemingly ephemeral as how individuals feel about having made what they believe is a smart decision.

 bottom of page